 If your drone footage looks harsh, jittery, or blown out every time you fly in bright light, ND

-filters are probably the missing accessory in your kit.
+Filters are probably the missing accessory in your kit.
 They’re one of the cheapest upgrades that

 can instantly make your Mini 4 Pro or Air 3 video look more like a movie and less like a shaky

-phone clip strapped to a drone.pilotinstitute+3
+phone clip strapped to a drone.

-English what ND filters do, when to use ND8 vs ND16 vs ND32 vs ND64, and how to set them
+In this article, you’ll learn in plain English what ND filters do, when to use ND8 vs ND16 vs ND32 vs ND64, and how to set them up step-by-step so you can start getting smoother, more cinematic results on your very next flight.

 What ND Filters Actually Do (In Plain Language)